Roy Clark: Music

 He switched to Dot Records and again scored hits.
-He later recorded for ABC Records, which had acquired Dot, and MCA Records, the latter of which then was allowed to absorb the ABC label.
+He later recorded for ABC Records, which had acquired Dot and MCA Records, the latter of which then was allowed to absorb the ABC label.

 Endorsements

-Clark endorsed Mosrite, Gretsch, and Heritage guitars; the latter produced a signature model.
+Clark endorsed Mosrite, Gretsch and Heritage Guitars; the latter produced a signature model.
 In the 1980s, he served as a spokesman for Hunt's ketchup.

 Personal life

-Clark married Barbara Joyce Rupard on August 31, 1957.
+Clark married Ruby Conley in 1954.
+They had a son, Roy Linwood Clark Jr. The couple divorced in 1957.
+Roy married Barbara Joyce Rupard on August 31, 1957.
+They remained wed until Roy's death in 2018.
 The couple had five children.
 They made their home in Tulsa, Oklahoma, where the Roy Clark Elementary School was named in his honor in 1978.

-Clark died on November 15, 2018, at 85 at his Tulsa home due to complications of pneumonia.
+Clark died on November 15, 2018, at age 85, at his Tulsa home from complications of pneumonia.

 Honors

 By the early 1970s, Clark had been named "Entertainer of the Year" three times by the Academy of Country Music and the Country Music Association (CMA).
 The Academy also named him "Best Lead Guitar Player" and "Best Comedy Act", while the CMA named him an "International Friendship Ambassador" in 1976 after Clark toured the Soviet Union.

 On August 22, 1987, Clark was made a member of the Grand Ole Opry.
 He played an annual benefit concert at Longwood University in Farmville, Virginia, the proceeds of which went to fund scholarships for aspiring musicians.

 Clark was inducted into the Country Music Hall of Fame in 2009.
 On April 12, 2011, Clark was honored by the Oklahoma House of Representatives.
 He was honored by the Oklahoma Music Hall of Fame as Oklahoma's Music Ambassador for Children and presented with a commendation from Oklahoma Governor Mary Fallin.
 In 2007, he was inducted into the Cheyenne Frontier Days Hall of Fame.
 He was inducted into the Fiddlers Hall of Fame.